mozilla/legal-docs/en/mdn_plus_privacy.md

 ### Data privacy questions? {: #markup }

-Much of the information that we store about our Firefox Mozilla Account users is easily accessible by signing in to your account, where you can also update your data sharing settings.
+Much of the information that we store about our Mozilla account users is easily accessible by [signing in to your account](https://accounts.firefox.com/signin), where you can also update your data sharing settings.
 To make requests regarding your personal data, please contact us through our [Data Subject Access Request Portal](https://privacyportal.onetrust.com/webform/1350748f-7139-405c-8188-22740b3b5587/4ba08202-2ede-4934-a89e-f0b0870f95f0).

 If you have any other questions regarding our privacy practices, please contact us at compliance@mozilla.com.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights regardless of where the individual lives.
 We will honor your request unless a legal requirement prevents us from doing so or a legal exception applies.

 Please visit our [forums](https://support.mozilla.org/) for general MDN Plus related support help.